 The following document is the UWI Policy and Procedure on Research Ethics (2010) and provides overall guidelines as it relates to ethical standards and the process of acquiring ethical approval prior to research.
 It also applied to both undergraduate and postgraduate level research.
-The document can be accessed at the following link:
+The document can be accessed at the following link: http://myspot.mona.uwi.edu/socsci/sites/default/files/socsci/uploads/policy and procedures on research ethics.

-http://myspot.mona.uwi.edu/socsci/sites/default/files/socsci/uploads/policy and_procedures_on_research_ethics.pdf.
-The University of the West Indies.
 Policy and Procedures on Research Ethics.
 The School for Graduate Studies and Research, February, 2011.